IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 # 12-PyGeoAI
 We have worked on forest fire nowcasting on Uttarakhand.
 We have prepared the dataset for Uttarakhand and then trained the EarthFormer model for predictions.
+We have prepared the dataset for the training, and implemented the EarthFormer on our system.
+We prepared a script for pre-processing data for feeding into the architecture (`data-prep.py`).
+But we couldn't fully train the architecture and generate predictions from the training.

 There are two sections to this README file : Process Documentation and Implementation Documentation.
 # A. Introduction (Process Documentation)